Canner/WrenAI/README.md

 ## 🚧 Project Status

-WrenAI is currently in ***alpha version***.
+Wren AI is currently in ***alpha version***.
 The project team is actively working on progress and aiming to release new versions at least biweekly.

 ## 🚀 Getting Started

-Using WrenAI is super simple, you can setup within 3 minutes, and start to interact with your own data!
+Using Wren AI is super simple, you can setup within 3 minutes, and start to interact with your own data!

 - Visit our [Installation Guide of WrenAI](http://docs.getwren.ai/installation).
 - Visit the [Usage Guides](http://docs.getwren.ai/guide/connect/overview) to learn more about how to use WrenAI.

 ## 📚 Documentation

-Visit [WrenAI documentation](https://docs.getwren.ai) to view the full documentation.
+Visit [Wren AI documentation](https://docs.getwren.ai) to view the full documentation.

 ## ⭐️ Community

 - Welcome to our [Discord server](https://discord.gg/5DvshJqG8Z) to give us feedback!
 - If there is any issues, please visit [GitHub Issues](https://github.com/Canner/WrenAI/issues).

-Do note that our [Code of Conduct](./CODE_OF_CONDUCT.md) applies to all WrenAI community channels.
+Do note that our [Code of Conduct](./CODE_OF_CONDUCT.md) applies to all Wren AI community channels.
 Users are **highly encouraged** to read and adhere to them to avoid repercussions.